GluuFederation/docs-ce-prod/3.0.2/source/integration/saas/aws.md

 ```

 Make sure the `attributetype` LDAP ID number is unique.
 Save and test the custom configuration.

+Now let's move forward to create this two attribute from Gluu oxTrust.
+Here is how they will look like:

+ - RoleEntitlement: [image]
+ - RoleSessionName: [image]

 ### Add Attributes in Gluu Webconsole